google/floodlight-audit/README.md

     number of pages found then the audit will be marked as completed.
 At this point you can click the Download button to export a CSV version of the final Floodlight and Global Site Tag report (if enabled).

+## Output

+1.  *Page* - URL that was crawled for that result
+2.  *Tag Type* - Floodlight, Google Ads Conversion Tags, Google Analytics Conversion Tags
+3.  *Account ID* - Config ID of the associated Global Site Tag
+4.  *gTag (Y/N)* - Flag to confirm associated gTag was observed\*
+5.  *Network Call* - Network call of the observed tag
+6.  *Floodlight ID* - Floodlight Activity ID
+7.  *Floodlight Activity Tag* - Floodlight Activity Tag.
+“Cat=” Parameter value.
+8.  *Floodlight Activity Group* - Floodlight Activity Group.
+“Type=” Parameter value
+9.  *Floodlight Sales Order* - Order ID or cachebuster random number, depending on whether the tag in question is a Sales Tag or a Counter Tag
+10. *Floodlight uVariables* - Custom uVariables associated with the floodlight in question and whether they pulled in values for that Floodlight fire
+11. *Warnings* - Some warnings (like calling out empty uVariables) may be expected.
+We are just highlighting this for you to look into if you wish.
+12. *Errors* - Any implementation errors we observe

+## Notes

+*   \*If you are seeing “False” for the “OGT” Column in the Conversion Tag Report section:
+    *   Check that the Global Site Tag (gTag) includes the Config ID associated to the conversion tag
+    *   Ensure the gTag is implemented properly and is firing immediately on each page.
+If there is a delay, the output could show pages as not being tagged
+    *   Validate that the specific Conversion or Remarketing actions are deployed using GTM or a gTag Event Snippet
+*   Google Analytics calls are captured with google-analytics.com domains.
+If it is a newer GA4 implementation the calls will not be captured if they are hitting analytics.google.com instead of google-analytics.com/g/collect.